 - Best Free Reminder and To-Do Program

-- Best Free Project Manager (ToDoList is an example)
+- Best Free Project Manager (Wieldy is another example)

 Pimero Free Edition

-PIM personal organizer planner database tasks to-do todo calendar contacts
+PIM personal information organizer planner database tasks to-do todo calendar contacts